TanStack/router/docs/guide/navigation-blocking.md

 ## What about the back button?

 The back button is a special case.
 When the user clicks the back button, we cannot intercept or control the browser's behavior in a reliable way, and there is no official way to block it that works across all browsers equally.
 If you encounter a situation where you need to block the back button, it's recommended to rethink your UI/UX to avoid the back button being destructive to any unsaved user data.
-Saving said data to session storage and restoring it if the user returns to the page is a safe and reliable pattern.
+Saving data to session storage and restoring it if the user returns to the page is a safe and reliable pattern.

 ## How do I use navigation blocking?